vividvilla/tuxresistor/README.md

 Installation for Linux
 ======================

-Extract the Zip file and run the tux.sh file.
+Extract the Zip file(bin/tuxresistorLinux.zip) and run the <bold>tux.sh</bold> file.

+or

+Using Command line(Run CMD) navigate to the extracted folder(tuxresistorWindows) and run the following command

+<code>java -cp .;tuxresistor.jar tuxresistor.Main</code>

 Installation for Windows
 ========================

-Extract the Zip file and run the .jar file.
+Extract the Zip file(bin/tuxresistorWindows.zip) and run the .jar file using Java.

+or

+Using Terminal navigate to the extracted folder(tuxresistorLinux) and run the following command

+<code>java -cp .:tuxresistor.jar tuxresistor.Main</code>

 Dependencies
 ============